bw-math/bw-math/docs/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

             .. math::
                 x_i \cdot f(x_i)

-        This recognization leads the following formula that comes in handy when sample distributions are given in terms of :ref:`frequency distributions<frequency_distribution>`
+        This recognization leads the following formula that comes in handy when sample distributions are given in terms of :ref:`frequency distributions <frequency_distributions>`

         Frequency Formula